 POLS GU4710 Quantitative Political Research 1

 Introduction to the use of quantitative techniques in political science and public policy.
 Topics include descriptive statistics and principles of statistical inference and probability through analysis of variance and ordinary least-squares regression.
 Computer applications are emphasized.

 POLS GU4712 Principles of Quantitative Political Research II

 [Prerequisite: POLS GU4710 or the equivalent]

-Covers fundamentals of probability and statistics and examines problems encountered in multivariate analysis of cross-sectional and time-series data.
+First course in Ph.D. quantitative methods sequence.
+Fundamentals of probability and statistical inference, distributions, regression, least squares, and maximum likelihood.
 More mathematical treatment of topics covered in POLS GU4710 and GU4712.

 POLS GU4730 Game Theory and Political Theory

 [Prerequisites: POLS GU4700 or equivalent level of calculus]